 Are there minimum requirements for the amount of third-party liability cover that must be in place?

-The minimum requirements applicable by Portuguese law are the ones set forth in Regulation (EC) No. 785/2004 (as amended by Regulation (EC) No. 1137/2008, and by Commission Regulation (EU) No. 285/2010) on insurance requirements for air carriers and aircraft operators (see table).
+The minimum requirements applicable by Portuguese law are the ones set forth in Regulation (EC) No. 785/2004 (in its current version) on insurance requirements for air carriers and aircraft operators, as set out below.